1862–63 United States Senate elections: Missouri

 The Emancipation members of the legislature held a caucus on January 3, 1863.
 The Conservatives boycotted the proceedings.
 John B. Henderson was nominated for the Class 1 seat and B. Gratz Brown was nominated for the Class 3 seat.

 The General Assembly met in joint session on January 6, 1863, to hold concurrent special elections for both seats.
 Henderson was elected to the Class 1 seat for the term ending March 4.
 The special election for the Class 3 seat remained deadlocked after multiple rounds of voting, and the joint session adjourned without making a choice.

 The joint session reconvened in November 1863.
 In the interim, the Radicals held a convention at Jefferson City that organized the Radical Union Party.
 The meeting nominated Brown for the Class 3 seat and Benjamin F. Loan for the Class 1 seat.
-The two conservative factions were aligned in support of the administration of Hamilton R. Gamble, but lacked a formal party organization.
+The Conservatives were united in support of the administration of Hamilton R. Gamble, but lacked a formal party organization.
 Closely-fought judicial elections in the fall of 1863 helped to clarify party lines.
-In the legislature, the Radical Unionists had 65 votes on the joint ballot, just short of an overall majority.
-The Radical Union members and Henderson-aligned Conservatives held a caucus after the first round of voting on November 12 and agreed to form a coalition.
-Brown was subsequently elected to the Class 3 seat and Henderson was re-elected to the Class 1 seat for the next term as a Radical Unionist.
+Henderson had campaigned for the Conservative judicial candidates, but was aligned with the Radicals on emancipation and faced a Conservative opponent in his bid for re-election.
+In the legislature, the Radical Unionists had 65 votes on the joint ballot, just short of an overall majority, while Henderson's allies held the balance of power.
+The Radical Union members held a caucus after the first round of voting on November 12 and agreed to form a coalition with Henderson's supporters.
+Brown was subsequently elected to the Class 3 seat and Henderson was re-elected to the Class 1 seat as a Radical Unionist.